denisnoguer/federated-ids-replication-ufg/README.md

 ##About
 FL Federated Learning Applied to intrusion detection (IDS) on the KDD Cup 99 dataset, including Python code and practical results, including time of learning and memory.
 UFG - Universidade Federal de Goias

+## ABOUT THIS DOCUMENTATION ###
+FL Federated Learning Applied to Intrusion Detection (IDS) on the KDD Cup 99 dataset, Including Python code and practical results, including time of learning and memory.
+UFG - Universidade Federal de Goias.

 ## TUTORIAL COMPLETO APRENDIZADO FEDERADO IDS ###